What is a United Utilities Water Meter?

 How Do You Read a United Utilities Water Meter?

 To read your United Utilities water meter, you should look at the meter and take the numbers that are written in black.
 That is your reading.
-You can ignore the numbers in red, unless they are specifically requested by United Utilities.
+You can ignore the numbers in red, unless they are specifically requested by United Utilities - the red digits show fractions of a cubic metre and are only useful for leak detection.

 They should offer customers who are having a United Utilities water meter installed for the first time a meter that has a built-in Automated Meter Reader (AMR).
 This means that your United Utilities water meter has a radio transmitter built-in.
-This allows your meter to transmit the meter readings to a United Utilities engineer who drives past your home.
+This allows your meter to transmit the meter readings to a United Utilities engineer who drives past your home, so in most cases you will never need to submit a manual reading.

 How Do I Request a United Utilities Water Meter?